 The very green walk in October forest: we have to end consumerism

-The flora of this forest was so rich, and adorable beauty and uniqueness was present in every smallest branch, every mushroom we found and grass stem.
+The flora of this forest was immensely rich, and adorable beauty and uniqueness was present in every smallest branch, every mushroom we found and grass stem.

 The cold weather is just starting In Latvia, so I was lucky to still find late wild mushrooms because we just stopped by at the forest on our way home.

-Latvia met me with chilly wind gusts and unstoppable cold showers.
+Latvia met me with chilly wind gusts and unstoppable cold showers this time.
 Therefore, this green adventure was refreshing.
-It’s needless to mention I am envious of nice temperature back in Canada, but there was a reason I had to travel during this not that pleasant season.
+It’s needless to mention I am envious of nice air temperature back in Canada, but there was a reason I had to travel during this season.

 People talk a lot about green living recently.
 It does not take much to discover how we can use the treasures of nature without destroying it.
 It only requires to get back to one’s roots and learn living with less.
 The first step towards green living is stopping consumerism.